Collection 111 Papers of Charles H. Troutman, Jr.

 Several folders contain records of Troutman's involvement in the work of other evangelical organizations besides IVCF and LAM.
 Folders 18-14 and 19-16 contain reports about the work of the National Association of Evangelicals, especially its Education Commission.
 Folder 18-18 is about the Officers Christian Union and mostly about 1966 Telcon, a conference held over radio communication.
 The organization Evangelical Literature Overseas (ELO) is the subject of the documents in Folders 18-3, 19-13, 19-14, and 19-15 (Troutman served on the executive committee of the board of ELO).
 These files include letters from president James L. Johnson, budgets, and reports on activities in various parts of the world.
 Troutman was also a board member of the United States branch of Scripture Union and Folders 19-17 to 19-23 record that participation.
 They include reports from the executive director, budgets, audit statements, minutes of meetings, and description of Union activities in Costa Rica, Panama, Peru, Chile, Argentina, and Brazil.
 Troutman served on the council of Mid-America Keswick with H. Wilbert Norton and the papers in Folder 18-13 deal with ways to adopt the Keswick idea to the American scene.
 The records in Folder 17-13 are also very interesting.
 In the late forties and early fifties, various fundamentalist leaders used to gather every summer in a kind of think tank to discuss various aspects of their faith and ways to present it to the secular world.
 The file includes letters or papers by Ted M. Benson, Dale McCulley, John D. Frame, Rudy Nelson, Donald G. Barnhouse Jr., Gilbert James, Virginia F. Matson, Russell Mixter, Archer Torrey, and Eugene A. Nida.

 After his retirement from LAM at the end of 1979, Troutman maintained a very large correspondence with missionaries and other Christian leaders in many part of the world.
 Box 22 through 25 and Box 28 contains this correspondence.
 There are many letters with the leaders of IVCF-USA, LAM-USA, and CLAME, and, to a much lesser extent, Christian workers in university evangelism in Australia.
 Folder 28-6 contain correspondence to and from LAM worker, Thomas Hanks, related to his divorce and homosexual lifestyle.
 Besides folder 25-5, which contains his correspondence with James Berney of the Canadian IVCF, letters to Berney about changes in the organization and methods of Inter-Varsity in that country can be found throughout the correspondence folders in these boxes.
+(See also folder 30-4 where Troutman corresponds with Berney about, among other topics, cooperation between student ministries on university campuses.)
 Several folders also contain reports on the involvement of Native American Christians in university evangelism (folders 24-3 and 25-2, among others).
 The full richness and variety of Troutman's interest in the church around the world can only be appreciated by going through some of these folders.
 Of particular interest is folder 24-2, which contains several reports and other documents from LAM outlining the mission's achievements in 1983 and its goals for the future; a letter to William Baucum in folder 24-2 giving Troutman's views on various Bible translations; and a letter to Bill Guest in folder 25-2 on Troutman's memories of the early history of Pioneer Ontario, a Christian boys' club.
 The Troutmans' mailing list in folder 25-6 give some idea of his wide range of contacts.

 A growing concern of Troutman's was the United States' foreign policy in Central America, particularly towards Nicaragua and El Salvador, which he felt often hid power politics motives behind an anti-communist mask, although he was at least equally opposed to Russian imperialism.
 He was also concerned because he felt very little of the true picture of life in Central America was available in the United States.
 There are numerous letters in boxes 22 through 25 in which Troutman discusses these topics or receives reports (often conflicting) on events from friends in Central America.
 See, for example, his response to LAM director Michael Berg's letter to President Ronald Reagan about the United States policy toward Nicaragua (folder 23-3), his letter to J. Herbert Kane on how to interpret reports received from Central America (folder 24-3), a similar but much more detailed audio tape he sent to IV worker David Jones (tape T1 and T2), and letters on Central America which he got from senators Morris Udall (folder 24-2) and Dennis Deconcini (folders 24-1 and 28-4).